Joe Martin believes he’s found the secret to a perfect work-life balance.

 Martin said his life is in perfect balance in terms of running a successful company, plus having time for playing hockey, performing music, and spending time with his girlfriend and their dog.

 Martin, whose goal is to become a dad and teacher, said it’s time for others to start thinking the same way about work.

 “We shouldn’t use time to measure an employee.
 It should be about results,” Martin said.
 “You need a work environment that allows you to get work done but also spend time with your family.”

-For more information on 6-Week Cycles and to preorder copies, visit www.6weekcycles.com
+For more information on 6-Week Cycles, visit www.6weekcycles.com

-Joe Martin is a Chicago-based designer with a love for making things simple.
+Joe Martin is a Chicago-based TedX speaker and experience designer with a love for making things simple.
 As the CEO of Martin Creative, he has spent the last 18 years gaining experience in business, marketing, and leadership.
-A seasoned entrepreneur, all of Joe's projects are rooted in his passion for building real-world communities.
-His book, 6-Week Cycles, pushes for a better work environment which allows employees to work for six weeks and take off for two weeks.
+A seasoned entrepreneur, he now helps companies use digital products to build real-world communities.
+His book, 6-Week Cycles, pushes for a results oriented work environment which allows employees to work for six weeks and take off for two weeks.
 Joe's thoughts on culture, productivity, and design have been a part of Fox News, WCIU, WGN Radio, The Observer, and more.